bbqsauce3000/MiniSound/README.md

 # MiniSound

-MiniSound is a compact, single‑file audio synthesis and sequencing engine implemented in Python.
+Note that NumPy is needed, install with `pip install numpy`, then run the example with `python example.py ` MiniSound is a compact, single‑file audio synthesis and sequencing engine implemented in Python.
 It provides waveform generation, envelopes, filtering, effects processing, multi‑track scheduling,
 and WAV export in under 600 lines of code.